 - 3. When publishing any material at any time, a local authority must comply with the provisions of the Local Government Act 1986 (the act) and the Code of Recommended Practice on Local Authority Publicity 2011 (the code) which was revised on 31 March 2011.
-Section 2 of the act states as follows: - A local authority shall not publish (or assist others to publish) any material, which in whole or in part is designed to affect public support for a political party - (2) In determining whether material falls within the prohibition regard shall be had to the content and style of the material, the time and other circumstances of the publication and the likely effect on those to whom it is directed and in particular the following matters: - a) whether the material refers to a political party or to persons identified with a political party or promotes or opposes a point of view on a question of political controversy which is identifiable as the views of one political party and not of another - b) where the material is part of a campaign, the effect that the campaign appears to be designed to achieve. - 4.
-Sections 4A and 4B of the act provide the Secretary of State with the power to give directions and make orders requiring local authorities to comply with recommendations made in a code of practice issued under section 4 of the act, - 5.
-Section 6 of the act defines publicity as "any communication in whatever form, addressed to the public at large or to a section of the public". - 6.
+Section 2 of the act states as follows: - (1) A local authority shall not publish (or assist others to publish) any material, which in whole or in part is designed to affect public support for a political party - (2) In determining whether material falls within the prohibition regard shall be had to the content and style of the material, the time and other circumstances of the publication and the likely effect on those to whom it is directed and in particular the following matters: - whether the material refers to a political party or to persons identified with a political party or promotes or opposes a point of view on a question of political controversy which is identifiable as the views of one political party and not of another - b) where the material is part of a campaign, the effect that the campaign appears to be designed to achieve. - 4.
+Section 6 of the act defines publicity as "any communication in whatever form, addressed to the public at large or to a section of the public". - 5.
 The key points to note from the above section and the code are that publicity by local authorities should: - (1) be lawful - (2) be cost-effective - Consideration needs to be given to achieving value for money and to what is the most appropriate publicity in each case. - The code requires that where central government publicity has been issued on a matter, local authorities should not incur expenditure on publicity on the same matter unless they consider additional value is added, i.e. by giving a local context to national issues.